Let’s have a quick review first:

 Is the PSPO I certification worth investing?

-This is not as popular as PSM I exam, but if you’re focused on product ownership (e.g. you’re a business analyst), it’s a very good choice.
-It’s a credible certification, and combined with its low price, makes it a high-value choice.
+This is not as popular as the PSM I certification, but if you’re focused on product ownership (e.g., you’re a business analyst planning to start working in Scrum projects), it’s a very good choice.
+It’s a credible certification, and combined with its relatively low cost, makes it a high-value choice.

 I suggest you study for and pass the PSM I exam first, because that covers about 75% of the questions in the PSPO I exam.
 In other words, if you can pass the PSPO I exam, you can pass the PSM I exam too; so, why not?